Jianxun/ltspice_to_svg/context/memory.md

   - Uses dot_size_multiplier=2.0 for better visibility
   - Includes assertion to verify T-junction count
 - Test3 (Shapes) has been successfully implemented and verified
-  - Successfully detects and renders 11 shapes (5 lines, 2 rectangles, 2 circles, 2 arcs)
+  - Successfully detects and renders 13 shapes (5 lines, 2 rectangles, 2 circles, 4 arcs)
   - Uses stroke_width=2.0 for better visibility
   - Includes assertions to verify shape counts and types
   - Shapes are organized by type in the JSON output (lines, rectangles, circles, arcs)
   - Fixed shape rendering by implementing proper render_shapes method
   - Fixed viewBox calculation to include shape coordinates
-- We are working on fixing the arc rendering in the SVG generator.
-The main issue is with the angle calculations and verification in the tests.
+  - Arc rendering is now working correctly:
+    - Arcs are rendered on the ellipse defined by the bounding box
+    - Arcs are rendered counter-clockwise from start_angle to end_angle
+    - Large arc flag is set correctly based on angle difference
+    - Test verifies all arc parameters (angles, direction, large arc flag)

 ## Technical Details
 - The project uses Python 3.12.9